ndsh/occasional-knowledge/README.md

 ## Timing

 ### Delta timing
-There are many fun ways to avoid delay() functions in Processing and Arduino.
-Beginner's listen up!
+There are many *fun* ways to avoid delay() functions in Processing and Arduino.
+Beginners listen up!

 **positive delta timing:**
 ```java